ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/working-with-the-ci.rst

 .. code-block:: sh

-   docker build -f your-Dockerfile ferrocene/ci -t act-local act --pull=false -P ubuntu-24.04=act-local # ...
+   docker build --file your-Dockerfile ferrocene/ci --tag act-local act --pull=false --platform ubuntu-24.04=act-local # ...

 The remaining sections of this document are about reproducing the *configuration* of CI using a local build.